This Discussion channel is currently closed.

 Default_avatar

-Linda Campbell over 6 years ago
+Linda Campbell about 7 years ago

 The Minnesota PUC should continue to investigate any fees and their methods for arriving at and applying such fees placed on renewable energy and its producers as an essential role in keeping utility companies accountable to the public.